ciurca/personal-website/content/books/atomic-habits-by-james-clear.md

 2. Process based - middle layer
 3. Outcome based (goals) - outer layer

 Be a programmer, don't have the goal of learning to code.
-Think like the person you want to become.
+Think and act like the person you want to become.
 Would a programmer spend 20 minutes everyday performing a boring task, or would he try to automate it?

 ### 1. Make it Obvious